Beagle Training and Puppy Training, by Michele Welton. Copyright © 2000-2018

 That's where I come in.
 My dog training articles will help you train your Beagle to be well-mannered and well-behaved.
 I've been working with dogs for 35+ years, as a dog trainer, canine psychologist, breed advisor, and author of 15 books about dogs.

 Dog Training – What Works, and What Doesn't

-Some dog training methods are based on what makes the OWNER feel good, rather than what on actually makes sense to the dog.
+Some dog training methods are based on what makes the owner feel good, rather than what on actually makes sense to the dog.
 For example, "positive-only" dog training is a big fad right now.
-Now, treats can be great motivators for training Beagles, but if your dog will only obey for a treat, then HE is in charge of his obedience, not you. [read more]
+Now, treats can be great motivators for training Beagles, but if your dog will only obey for a treat, then he is in charge of his obedience, not you. [read more]

 Here are my dog training tips for training Beagle puppies and adult dogs: